Overview |

 Here you can see the Istio specific configuration applied to your microservices.
 In Exercise 2, step ‘2 Allow external access to application’ you deployed a configuration from file ‘samples/bookinfo/networking/bookinfo-gateway.yaml’.
 This YAML contains the specifications for the Gateway and VirtualService.
 We will look at them more closely in the next exercise.

-You can keep Kiali and the corresponding Port Forward session open since we will use it frequently.
+You can keep the Kiali dashboard open since we will use it frequently.